 Experimental Design

 To directly measure the impact of tomato domestication and genetic variation on quantitative resistance, we infected with a collection of 91 diverse B. cinerea isolates on 6 wild and 6 domesticated tomato genotypes.
 B. cinerea is an endemic generalist necrotroph, and host resistance to this generalist pathogen is quantitative, with no evidence of qualitative defense loci (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
 Previous studies have examined the contrast in B. cinerea resistance between wild and domesticated tomato using distantly related wild species {Nicot 2002; Ten Have 2007; Egashira 2000; Guimaraes 2004; Finkers 2008}.
 These single-isolate studies found a wide range of pathogen susceptibility levels both within and between tomato species, though none of the studies directly compared wild versus domesticated genotypes.
-We selected S. pimpinellifolium, the closest wild relative of S. lycopersicum, to directly study the selection associated with the impact of domestication.
+We selected S. pimpinellifolium, the closest wild relative of S. lycopersicum, to directly study the selection associated with the impact of domestication (CITATION).
 We selected tomato genotypes including 6 domesticated Solanum lycopersicum cultivars and 6 wild S. pimpinellifolium genotypes.
 The 91 B. cinerea genotypes used were isolated from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
 We infected all 91 B. cinerea isolates onto each plant genotype in 3-fold replication across 2 independent experiments in a randomized complete block design, giving 6 measurements per plant-pathogen combination, for a total of 3,276 lesions.
 We digitally measured the area of the developing lesion at 72 hours post infection (HPI) (Figure R1).
 At 72 hours, significant lesion growth was visible, and no lesions had spread to infect over half of the leaflet.
 Digital measurement of the area of the developing lesion provides a composite phenotype controlled by the interaction of host and pathogen genetics.
 This measurement of the plant-Botrytis interaction has been successfully utilized in a number of molecular and quantitative genetic studies (Rowe and Kliebenstein 2008).

 Using the individual lesion measurements, we performed statistical analysis using a generalized linear model (GLM).
 Within the initial model, we tested effects of isolate genotype, plant species (domesticated or wild), plant genotype (which is nested within species), position of sampled leaflet (apical or basal) and an interaction of plant species by isolate were tested as fixed effects.
-The effects of experiment, block (nested within experiment), individual plant, and individual leaf (nested within sample plant).
+The effects of experiment, block (nested within experiment), individual plant, and individual leaf (nested within sample plant) were modeled as random effects.
 Using the full model, the terms for individual plant, leaf, and leaflet position did not significantly improve the model, and were omitted them from further analysis.
 The final model shows that genetic variation within both the host plant species and the pathogen significantly affect lesion growth (Table R1).
 Interestingly, the difference in domestic versus wild tomato also significantly impacted lesion formation, as shown by the significant effects of tomato genetic variation between domesticated and wild species.
 There was no evidence for significant interaction effects between isolate and plant genotypes but this term contributed the largest proportion of the variance in lesion size (Table R1).
 This lack of significance may have been caused by the vast number of degrees of freedom in this term (Table R1).
+CONCLUSION

 Domestication and Lesion Area